Chart Color Schemes

 Employment

-Workforce participation in Leura is at 48.6%, compared to Greater Sydney's 60.0%.
-Key employment sectors include health care & social assistance, education & training, and professional & technical services.
-Notably, education & training has a high concentration with employment levels at 1.7 times the regional average.
-Finance & insurance has limited presence, with only 3.1% of residents employed in this sector compared to the regional average of 7.3%.
+As of September 2025, 2,125 residents are employed and the unemployment rate stands at 1.3% lower than Greater Sydney's rate of 4.2%.
+Workforce participation in Leura lags behind Greater Sydney at 48.6%, compared to 60.0%.
+The leading employment industries among residents include health care & social assistance, education & training, and professional & technical services.
+Notably, education & training has an employment concentration 1.7 times the regional average, while finance & insurance has limited presence with only 3.1% employment compared to the regional average of 7.3%.

 Frequently Asked Questions - Employment